NIKHILSINGMAHAR/Bank-management-system/README.md

 <h1>Features</h1>

-    Create account<br>
+    Create account
-    Deposit funds<br>
+    Deposit funds
-    Withdraw funds<br>
+    Withdraw funds
-    View account balance<br>
+    View account balance

 <h1>Installation</h1>

-    Clone or download the repository to your local machine.<br>
+    Clone or download the repository to your local machine.
-    Open the terminal/command prompt and navigate to the project directory.<br>
+    Open the terminal/command prompt and navigate to the project directory.
-    Compile the main.cpp file using a C++ compiler such as GCC or Clang.<br>
+    Compile the main.cpp file using a C++ compiler such as GCC or Clang.
-    Run the compiled executable file.<br>
+    Run the compiled executable file.

 <h1>Date</h1>